openframeworks/ofSite/_documentation/types/ofRectangle.markdown

 _inlined_description: _

-Set the position and size of a rectangle.
+Set the position and size of the rectangle.

 To produce consistent results, users are encouraged to initialize rectangles in the standardized form with width >=0 and height >= 0.

+warning:The z-component of the passed ofPoint is ignored.

+Parameters:
+p The new position.
+w The new width.
+h The new height.